Open-MSS/Open-MSS.github.io/docs/_posts/2024-05-22-all_components_of_mss.markdown

 ## All Components of MSS

 With installing MSS you get all components described in our [docs](https://mss.readthedocs.io/en/stable/components.html).
+- MSUI (Mission Support User Interface): user interface to connect to WMS services and MSColab servers
+- MSWMS/WMS: based Web Map Service 1.1.1/1.3.0 interface to provide forecast data from numerical weather predictions to the MSUI
+- MSColab: collaborative environment for MSUI, with additional features such as chat-messages and keeping track of the made changes.

 Everything is included in the [package](https://anaconda.org/conda-forge/mss).

 You can setup your own WMS servers and provide your own plotting methods.
-Also you can setup your own collaboration server.
+Also you can setup your own MSColab collaboration server.
 And of course you can use our MSUI.